Farmers Institute

-Farmers Institute is a historic school building on a small campus in Shadeland, Tippecanoe County, Indiana.
+Farmers Institute is a historic school building on a small campus in Shadeland, Indiana.
 It was built in 1851, and expanded to its present two stories in 1864–1865.
 It is a two-story, rectangular, frame building with modest Greek Revival style design elements.
 It housed a school from its construction until 1874, and again from 1882 to 1889, during which it also housed a public library.
 Since then, it has exclusively housed the Farmers Institute Friends Church, a Quaker meetinghouse.

 It was listed on the National Register of Historic Places in 1986, with a boundary enlargement in 2020.